 Waihi’s Trilogy Events created the Trail Trilogy in 2017.
 The vision was to get people of all ages active, and to promote the Hauraki Region through the Rail Trail.
 The event has attracted over 500 entrants each year, and is expected to grow due to its appeal to runners and walkers of all ages.

-A My name is Mark Samson and I’m the Event Director of the Trail Trilogy annual running/walking event held on the Hauraki Rail Trail in early September.
+A My name is Mark Samson and I’m the Event Director of the Trail Trilogy annual running/walking event held on the Hauraki Rail Trail in September.

 A The original Trail Trilogy was the brainchild of our local Sport Waikato Hauraki regional co-ordinators.
 The team successfully managed the event for three years before we (Trilogy Events) opened the re-formatted event in 2017.
 We decided to take it on for several reasons; we’re passionate about getting people active, we love events and we were keen to promote the Hauraki District and the Rail Trail.
 We also wanted to be able to help stimulate businesses associated with the trail through the event.
 We believed The Hauraki Rail Trail provided the perfect infrastructure/environment to appeal to both trail runners and road runners, and it covers the whole gamut of popular running event distances.